 For those who have experienced symptoms of insomnia and would like to improve their sleep habits.
 It will help you in learning about sleep, developing positive sleep routines, and improving your sleep environment.

-Counseling Services provides crisis response to students who are experiencing mental health emergencies.
-If you, or someone you know, is threatening to hurt themselves or others call the BYUH Department of Public Safety (808) 675-3911 or 911 immediately.
+Counseling Services provides crisis response to students and their dependents who are experiencing mental health emergencies.
+If you, or someone you know, is experiencing a crisis or is believed to be a danger to self and/or others, please call BYUH Campus Safety & Security at (808) 675-3911.

 During Business Hours

-If you need to speak with a counselor or if you are concerned about a student and would like to consult with a counselor please call Counseling Services at (808) 675-3518.
-If you would prefer to talk to a counselor in person, you are welcome to walk in for immediate assistance.
-Counseling Services is open Monday thru Friday from 8 am - 5 pm.
+If you, or someone you know, would like to consult with a counselor please call Counseling Services at (808) 675-3518.
+If you would prefer to talk to a counselor in person, you are welcome to walk in for urgent assistance.
+Counseling Services is regularly open Monday through Friday from 8 am-5 pm.
+Office may be closed for lunch, devotional, holidays, etc. If office is closed, please call (808) 675-3911.

-If you live on campus and need to reach a crisis outreach counselor after 5 pm, call the BYUH Department of Public Safety at (808) 675-3911.
-The on-call crisis outreach counselor will respond to after hour calls.
+If you are on-campus and need to reach a crisis counselor after 5 pm, call BYUH Campus Safety & Security at (808) 675-3911.
+The on-call crisis counselor will respond to after hour calls.

-Counseling Services does not provide after-hours crisis outreach for students off-campus.
-If you are experiencing a mental health crisis and need to talk to someone, you may call the Crisis Line of Hawai’i at (808) 832-3100.
-For emergencies you may call 911 or go to the nearest emergency room.
+Counseling Services does not provide after-hours crisis response for individuals off-campus.
+If you are experiencing a mental health crisis and need to talk to someone, please call the Hawaii CARES line at (808) 832-3100.
+For emergencies, call 911 or go to the nearest emergency room.

 Report a Concern

-For concerns regarding harm to self or others, you may submit a report to the BYU-H Behavioral Intervention Team (BIT).
-This reporting system is NOT a 911 or Emergency Service!
+For concerns regarding harm to self or others, you may submit a report to the BYUH Behavioral Intervention Team (BIT).
+This reporting system is NOT a 911 or emergency service.
 Do not use this site to report events presenting an immediate threat to life or property.
+For emergencies, call 911.